-Just a few days removed from a case of the flu that forced the postponement of several shows on this, his first Stateside tour in several years, Bowie looked wan and wispy enough to pass for his long-shelved Thin White Duke persona.
-His energy level barely wavered over the course of a perf that emphasized the darker corners of his career.
+Just a few days removed from a case of the flu that forced the postponement of several shows on this, his first Stateside tour in several years, David Bowie looked wan and wispy enough to pass for his long-shelved Thin White Duke persona.
+His energy level barely wavered, however, over the course of a two-hour perf that emphasized the darker corners of his career.

 Kicking off with a “Rebel Rebel” that waxed more nostalgic than dangerous, Bowie segued easily into a brace of songs from his latest album, “Reality,” landing a particularly strong psychic punch with the brooding 9/11 missive “New Killer Star.”

 Band offered powerful, unobtrusive backing, with guitarists Earl Slick and Gerry Leonard alternating chunky glam riffs and slashing power chords sans the artsy fillips that have characterized Bowie’s live presentations since the late ’80s.